sawestwood/commons-chain2-poc/README.md

 	mvn compile exec:java -Dexec.mainClass="uk.org.hexsaw.OReillyOnJavaSampleAppPart1Page1" -Dexec.args="%classpath"

-Kam - one of those blogs ( July 2009)
+Kam - one of those blogs ( published July 2009)
 -------------------------------------
 The blog entry http://www.dotkam.com/2009/07/26/apache-chain-with-spring/ provides a simple example of commons-chains used with Spring.
 As with the first example, the code has been copied as-is and revised to accommodate commons-chain2.
 This sample bootstraps Spring, loads a simple